-Forests and farmland are valued for multiple reasons such as wildlife, privacy, recreation, timber, hunting, or scenic qualities.
+Forests and farmland are valued for multiple reasons such as wildlife, privacy, recreation, timber, hunting, and scenery.
 Are you prepared to pass the environmental and heirloom values rooted in your forest to the next generation?
 The cost of not planning and future tax burdens may put your land’s ownership in jeopardy.
 If you don’t plan, the government will plan for you.
 By researching and planning ahead of time, you can ensure your wishes are met and minimize the financial costs and emotional challenges while securing your woodland legacy.

 - Family Wealth - James E. Hughes Jr.

 - Landowners Guide to Conservation Easements - Steven Bick and Harry Haney

 - Preserving Family Lands: Books 1, 2 and 3 - Stephen J. Small

 - Legal Aspects of Owning and Managing Woodlands -Thom J. McEvoy

 - Positive Impact Forestry - Thom J. McEvoy

 - Planning Family Forests - How to Keep Woodlands Intact and in the Family

 Presentations from 2018 Mini Generation NEXT workshops

 Passing land from one generation the next with your woodland legacy intact takes work, planning and dedication.
 Legacy planning is the broader effort that not only encompasses the typical estate plan, but also articulates the family goals and ways to involve the next generation.
 Engaging the next generation in the care and enjoyment of your land helps ensure a smooth and successful transition to keep your land intact, in forest and in the family.